 Increase the salaries of all Librarians by $1,000 per year.

-Increase Associate Lecturer/Clinical Associate Lecturer per course minimum to $5500.

 Merit Increases.
 If the cost items below become effective in accordance with Article 30, the campuses will implement the following merit increases.
 The following table describes the implementation of merit increases throughout the life of this Agreement with the qualifications described below in Sections 26.2.2 through 26.2.3.